mlukasek/M5_NightscoutMon/README.md

 https://paypal.me/8bity

-I also collect and repair vintage 8-bit computers [www.8bity.cz], so if you have some really old computer, I could give it a new home and care :smile:.
+I also collect and repair vintage [8-bit computers](http://www.8bity.cz/), so if you have some really old computer, I could give it a new home and care :smile:.